robercg33/news_collector_gdelt/README.md

 - **loader.py**: Script for loading the collected CSV files from the S3 bucket.

 ### gdelt_news_collector/
+Separated in two directories:
+- #### historical_news_collector/

     - **Dockerfile**: Dockerfile for setting up the GDELT news collector environment.
     - **news_collector.py**: Main script for collecting news URLs from GDELT, scraping content, and saving it to an S3 bucket.
+It collects past news, for a given date range.
     - **requirements.txt**: List of Python dependencies required for the GDELT news collector.

+- #### real_time_collector/

+    - **Dockerfile**: Dockerfile for setting up the GDELT news real-time collector environment.
+    - **last_csv_collector.py**: Main script for collecting the last CSV published from GDELT, scraping content, and saving it to an S3 bucket.
+It is intended to be deployed on a AWS batch process (or equivalents) with an execution frequency of 15 minutes
+    - **requirements.txt**: List of Python dependencies required for the GDELT news real-time collector.

 ### lambda_web_scraper/